Frutisoft/orchard/docs/resources/README.md

 ## Purpose

-These resources informed the production readiness approach, validation process, and realistic scope setting for the Frutisoft project as a solo student learning endeavor.
+These resources informed the production readiness approach, validation process, and realistic scope setting for the Frutisoft project as a personal passion project.

 ---